wennjie/react-redux-ionic/README.md

 export default ActivityList
 ```

 In the Activity component we replace the li tags with ion-item.
-Instead of the current strikethrough styling for completed activities we want the whole row to change its color.
+Instead of the current strikethrough styling for completed activities, we want the whole row to change its color.
 We remove the style attribute and replace it with ionic's color attribute.
 If the activity is completed we set the row color to primary.

 ```jsx
 import React from 'react'